Puget Sound

-Puget Sound (/ˈpjuːdʒɪt/ PEW-jit; x̌ʷəlč /lut/ WHULCH) is a complex estuarine system of interconnected marine waterways and basins located on the northwest coast of the U.S. state of Washington.
+Puget Sound (Note: x̌ʷəlč /lut/ WHULCH)) (/ˈpjuːdʒɪt/ PEW-jit) is a complex estuarine system of interconnected marine waterways and basins located on the northwest coast of the U.S. state of Washington.
 As a part of the Salish Sea, the sound has one major and two minor connections to the Strait of Juan de Fuca, which in turn connects to the open Pacific Ocean.
 The major connection is Admiralty Inlet; the minor connections are Deception Pass and the Swinomish Channel.

 Puget Sound extends approximately 100 mi from Deception Pass in the north to Olympia in the south.
 Its average depth is 450 ft and its maximum depth, off Jefferson Point between Indianola and Kingston, is 930 ft.
 The depth of the main basin, between the southern tip of Whidbey Island and Tacoma, is approximately 600 ft.

 In 2009, the term Salish Sea was established by the United States Board on Geographic Names as the collective waters of Puget Sound, the Strait of Juan de Fuca, and the Strait of Georgia.
 Sometimes the terms "Puget Sound" and "Puget Sound and adjacent waters" are used for not only Puget Sound proper but also for waters to the north, such as Bellingham Bay and the San Juan Islands region.

 The term "Puget Sound" is used not just for the body of water but also the Puget Sound region centered on the sound.
 Major cities on the sound include Seattle, Tacoma, Olympia, and Everett.
-Puget Sound is also the second-largest estuary in the United States, after Chesapeake Bay in Maryland and Virginia.
+Puget Sound is also the second-largest estuary in the United States, after the Chesapeake Bay in Maryland and Virginia.